 - What makes these identity recovery services different from other programs?

 A significant difference of this Service is that the victim does not have to perform the work him/herself.
 A professional, certified Recovery Advocate will work on the victim’s behalf to perform the recovery tasks and work to restore the victim’s name to pre-event status.

 - What types of identity fraud are covered?

 The identity fraud event does not have to be related to the covered account.
 ALL types of identity theft — financial or non-financial — are covered.
 Financial coverage includes credit cards, debit cards and bank accounts.
 Examples of non-financial identity fraud include government documents or government benefits, utilities, employment, tax fraud, medical insurance fraud, and more.

 - Is there a time limit for the recovery process?

 Each individual identity fraud case is different and the length of recovery may vary.
 The nature of the problem could vary the complete resolution from a few days to months.
 The assigned Recovery Advocate will work on the case until it is resolved to the victim’s satisfaction and there is no time limit on recovery.

-- Do I need to confirm I was a victim of the Equifax data breach in order to receive assistance?
+- Do I need to confirm I was a victim of identity theft in order to receive assistance?